takuyaisomura/reverse_engineering/README.md

 <br>

-This is a supplementary material of
+This project involves a supplementary material of

 "Reverse-engineering neural networks to characterize their cost functions"